 In 2018 the SEI approached us and asked, how do we articulate these interactions so that they can be easier to understand and engage in?
 Together, we decided to develop a visual language that elegantly and effectively clarifies these interactions.

 The project started with illustrating the fundamental functions of an interaction.
 The illustrations were then tested in different contexts to see if they could be easily read in black/ white and in color, if they worked in larger scales and what types of matrices and shapes were most suitable.
-We explored with squares and circles, with slices, arrows and colors before deciding upon a visual manner that could be communicated to a relatively wide target group.
-The outcomes were presented in a number of elaborate yet clear and attractive illustrations.
+We explored with squares and circles, slices, arrows and colors before deciding upon a visual manner that could be communicated to a relatively wide target group.
+The outcomes were presented in a number of elaborate, yet clear and attractive illustrations.
 In this project, only two targets per Goal were selected to make the system somewhat tangible.

 The interactions in this study make up more than just a quantitative result.
-Knowledge of how the targets impact and interact with each other is key to understanding how we can reach them together.
+Knowledge of how the targets impact and interact with each other is key to understanding how we can reach them.
 This project brings clarity and life to the study and makes it easier to act to reach the Goals by 2030.

 The project can support the work of governments and organizations in terms of how - and in what order - to best prioritize the allocation of funds and resources.
 It enables businesses to find partnerships and co-operations and it makes it easier for everyone to understand how the Global Goals are integrated and indivisible.

-To find a way to visualize the connections in a clear and logical way was challenging but at the same time an extremely fun collaboration, driving us to try new ways of thinking and find new solutions together with SEI.
+To find a way to visualize the connections in a clear and logical way was challenging but at the same time an extremely fun collaboration, enabling us to try new ways of thinking and find new solutions together with SEI.
 We believe that further efforts and explorations should be put into this project in terms of how the framework could be communicated.
 To make it easy to use and interact with, we would love to see this turned into a digital tool that could potentially be customized to fit different users and local contexts.
 If not by us, we still hope that such a tool will be created soon!

 In the circular visualization above, each slice contains how the respective targets are INFLUENCED, while the rings in the circle displays how each target INFLUENCE the slices.
 The number of negative and positive interactions for each target are displayed in the bar chart in the top left, with the total SUM highlighted in the center.